deveshtuteja/streamAI/README.md

 - Bug Fix: if the user is logged in, redirect him to /browse page and vice versa
 - Unsubscribed to the onAuthStateChanged callback
 - Add hard coded values to the constants file
+- Register on TMDB website for TMDB API & create an app & get an access token
+- Get data from the TMDB now playing movies list

 # Features